If you or a family member has been diagnosed with

 aortic stenosis, options to mend your weakened heart valve used to be slim, especially if you have no other options.
 In fact, research shows that patients with severe aortic stenosis do not survive more than an average of two years after the onset of symptoms if they do not have surgery.

-Fortunately, there's a new technology available to you at Sanford Heart in Sioux Falls and Fargo that provides you with a highly advanced, minimally invasive procedure.
+Fortunately, there's a new technology available to you at Sanford Heart that provides you with a highly advanced, minimally invasive procedure.
 It's called Transcatheter Aortic Valve Replacement, or TAVR.
 The only FDA-approved program like it, the TAVR procedure is the only available in this region at Sanford Heart.

 How TAVR can help

 While up to 1.5 million people in the United States suffer from aortic stenosis (AS), approximately 500,000 within this group of patients suffer from severe AS.
 An estimated 250,000 patients with severe AS are symptomatic.
 Severe AS usually occurs in patients older than 75 years of age.

 Studies show that without an aortic valve replacement, 50 percent of patients with severe aortic stenosis will not survive more than an average of two years after the onset of symptoms.
 However, some patients with severe aortic stenosis are not candidates for open-heart surgery (inoperable).